moccalotto/kaosrpg/index.md

 > You can pit the Strength of one character against the Agility of another -
 > or you can pit one persons Perception against another persons Stealth.

+> **A gang of thieves try to sneak past a squad of guards**:
+> Each thief rolls stealth and each guard all rolls PER.
+> The side with fewest failures win.
+Coinflip breaks ties.

 **The 01-rule**:
 Whenever you roll a 01 on a roll, you always succeed, even if the test is *hard* or *opposed*.